cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://redditsave.com'>Redditsave.com</a> — Reddit video downloader
 </br><a href='https://minhaskamal.github.io/DownGit/#/home'>DownGit</a> — Create GitHub Resource Download Link
 </br><a href='https://en.savefrom.net/70/'>SaveFrom.net</a> — download video from YouTube, Vimeo, VK, Odnoklassniki and dozen of others services
+</br><a href='https://github.com/wkentaro/gdown'>Gdown</a> — When downloading files from Google Drive curl/wget fails (because of the security notice).
+But this problem is easily solved.
+</br><a href='https://chrome.google.com/webstore/detail/download-sorter/mebfblkahpknogabckmdjcmjbnpfdpcj/related'>Download Sorter</a> — simple tool that will help set up the distribution of files with different extensions into different folders in a minute and permanently put  "Downloads" folder in order.
+</br><a href='https://chrome.google.com/webstore/detail/z-history-dump/ahpkicobhkchblogldpjchdhmdnblpkm/related'>Z History Dump</a> — Open chrome://history/ and download all links from browser history in json.
+This provides tremendous opportunities for visualization and analysis of information.
+</br><a href='https://github.com/mohan3d/slideshare-go'>Slideshare Downloader</a> — A very simple and fast tool for downloading Slideshare presentations in PDF format (recommend to choose High quality at once)